twentyfold Norman Wrigley

 After passing my brown belt test I began to study Aikido on and off with an instructor and continued as much as possible in my limited time.
 When my instructor decided to retired I helped open a school with another student and ran that with him for about 18 months.

-Due to job schedule reasons for myself and the other teacher was planning to move to Florida in the future I transferred and began to study with David Arundel.
-Mr. Arundel had achieved his black belt from Mr. Zarbo back in 1975 and currently is a 5th degree in Tae Kwon Do and 5th degree in Nick Cereo’s Kenpo.
+Due to a difficult work schedule for myself and the other teacher was planning to move to Florida soon, I transferred and began to study with David Arundel.
+Mr. Arundel had achieved his black belt from Mr. Zarbo back in 1975 and currently is a 7th degree in Tae Kwon Do and 7th degree in Nick Cereo’s Kenpo.
 I began taking private lessons with him in 1999 and soon began instructing regular classes at night as well as attending private lessons.
 Mr. Arundel and Mr. Zarbo are 2 of the 4 most respected, admired, and feared martial artist in RI.
-Training with him led me to my 1st and 2nd degree belts plus training in Kenpo, Judo, Jujitsu, and American Karate.
-Mr. Arundel is also a yellow belt in Ed Parkers American Karate.
+Mr. Arundel is also a Yellow Belt in Ed Parkers American Karate.

-During this time I also continued with my Aikido training on and off, took lessons and seminars in Brazilian Gracie Jujitsu and Krav Maga.
-My family and I decided to move to Iowa in May 2008, and I was able to study and complete a Jujitsu Police Officer self defense tactics class.
+During this time I also continued with my Aikido training on and off, took lessons and seminars in Brazilian Gracie Jujitsu and Krav Maga before my move to Iowa in May 2008.

 August 2010 I began instructing my first student in Iowa in East Coast Tae Kwon Do just out of my home garage.
 I soon pick up another student in September and two more students in October.
 Worried about training in the winter and tired of “talking” about having a school, I was able to put a plan into place and got Iowa’s first East Coast Tae Kwon Do school opened in January 2011.